Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Introduction

 Relay selection may be useful in order to forward data to the base station to deliver to its destination.
-The network condition parameters, such as Signal-to-Noise Ratio (SNR), can be involved in selecting the appropriate relay \cite{rCNOAsKh2019}.
-Appropriate relay selection can be very important, especially when the direct link between a source and its destination (e.g. the base station) is weak \cite{CRRMBaLo2011} and the network coverage needs to be extended \cite{sBARNoCh2016, ORLAbula2012}.
-Thus relays can be used to increase network throughput \cite{sBARNoCh2016}.
-In this section, some of the previous related works are summarized.
+The network condition parameters, such as SNR or Signal-to-Interference-plus-Noise-Ratio (SINR), can be involved in selecting the appropriate relay \cite{PMESHuWe2017, rCNOAsKh2019}.
+This relay selection can be very important, especially when the direct link between a source and its destination (e.g. the base station) is weak \cite{CRRMBaLo2011}, the network coverage needs to be extended \cite{sBARNoCh2016, ORLAbula2012}, and the transmission power should be reducesd for increasing life time of the machine \cite{IAEMTsMi2017, IEPCTsPa2017}.
+Thus use of relays can increase network throughput \cite{sBARNoCh2016}.
+In this subsection, some of the previous related works are summarized.

 Recently, a relay selection algorithm based on the Basic Sequential Algorithmic Scheme (BSAS) is proposed for high density LTE networks \cite{RSCLHaAl2019}.
 Two layers of users are considered, in this work.
 The first layer users are directly connected to the base station and the second layer users use one of the first layer users as a relay to connect the base station.
 In this algorithm, the users form clusters and each cluster has a cluster head from the first layer nodes.
 These cluster heads transmit data of all other users in its cluster.
 The proposed algorithm improves the system capacity and energy consumption compared to other similar work \cite{RSCLHaAl2019}.